Human Resource Development Goals

 Bachelor of Social Science

-* As one of graduation requirements, students must choose one Area of Study from the above Areas of Study and complete at least 2 credits from the required subjects (Common Liberal Arts Subjects) for their Area of Study and 28 credits from the Major Education Subjects for the Area of Study.
+* As one of graduation requirements, students must choose one Area of Study from the below Areas of Study and complete at least 2 credits from the required subjects (Common Liberal Arts Subjects) for their Area of Study and 28 credits from the Major Education Subjects for the Area of Study.
 The name of that Area of Study will be noted on their diploma.

 4 years with normal study mode, 3 or 3.5 years with Accelerated Graduation Program